Database virtualization

 Benefits of Database Virtualization

-Database virtualization is useful for anyone who works with databases, including data architects, developers, QA engineers, database administrators, and other IT professionals.
+Database virtualization is useful for data architects, developers, QA engineers, DBA’s, and other IT business professionals and software specialists.
 It can be useful for organizations of all sizes and industries, from small startups to large enterprises.
-Any organization that generates and manages large amounts of data can benefit from database virtualization.
+Any organization that generates and manages large amounts of data can benefit from database virtualization solutions.

 The benefits of database virtualization are numerous.
 Some of the key benefits include: